-Installing a freestanding bathroom vanity from Ross’s Discount Home Centre couldn’t be more simple.
+Installing a freestanding bathroom vanity from Ross’s Discount Home Centre couldn’t be simpler.
 It’s something that anyone can do and should only take around 1 hour to complete.

-Once you have carefully removed the vanity from the packing box and wrapping, move the vanity into the bathroom and into position.
+Once carefully removing the vanity from the packing box and wrapping, move it into the bathroom and position it.
 The first task is to mark and drill holes in the vanity for plumbing.
 These holes need to align with your plumbing.

 Secure the vanity into place by screwing it into wall studs.
-Use a stud finder to locate the positioning of the studs, marking the centre of each stud.
+Use a stud finder to locate the studs’ positioning, marking each stud’s centre.
 Drive a screw through the back of the vanity into the marked studs to fix the vanity into place.
 Your vanity is now ready for the plumber to connect the tapware and basin.

 Choosing a Freestanding Bathroom Vanity

-If you haven’t already purchased your freestanding bathroom vanity to install, then be sure to give consideration to the size, quality, and configuration.
+If you haven’t already purchased your freestanding bathroom vanity to install, then be sure to consider the size, quality, and configuration.
 Doing so will ensure you select the best vanity for your needs and space.

 The right size vanity, in most cases, will be stipulated by the size of your bathroom.
-You want at least 300mm clearance at each side of the vanity.
-If you are not limited by space, then make a decision based on the number of people using the vanity. i.e., a 1200mm or 1500mm vanity would be suitable for a family bathroom.
+You want at least 300mm clearance on each side of the vanity.
+If you are not limited by space, decide based on the number of people using the vanity. i.e., a 1200mm or 1500mm vanity would be suitable for a family bathroom.

 A vanity’s quality shouldn’t be overlooked by its design.
 Quality is more important.
 Look at what the vanity is made from and the warranty.
-It should be made from Moisture Resistant Board (MRB) and come with a minimum 5-year warranty, such as those in our range.
-We also have 100% waterproof PVC vanities for superior longevity.
+It should be made from Moisture Resistant Board (MRB) and have a minimum 5-year warranty, such as those in our range.
+We also have 100% waterproof PVC vanities, such as our Brianna PVC Vanity, for superior longevity.

-Lastly, the configuration matters, and again, a functional vanity is better than a stylish vanity.
-Consider your needs and preferences and choose accordingly. i.e., do you prefer doors or draws, or both?
-Whether you want only draws or only doors, two doors and two draws or four drawers and two doors etc., you will find just want you’re after in our range.
+Lastly, the configuration matters; again, a functional vanity is better than a stylish one.
+Consider your needs and preferences and choose accordingly. i.e., do you prefer doors or drawers or both?
+Whether you want only draws or doors, two doors and two draws or four drawers and two doors, etc., you will find just want you’re after in our range.

 Installing a new bathroom vanity is a great way to improve the functionality and design of a bathroom.
 It will not only better facilitate your needs, but it will also slash years off the age of your bathroom.